 Best not dally.

 Before I could delude myself any further, a book slammed shut.
-It was thundering, soul-penetrating clap of an impending doom.
+It was thundering, soul-penetrating clap of an unmistakable doom.
 All comforting lies I’ve been telling myself fell away, leaving me all alone and completely unwilling to deal with reality.

-A figure stood in the opposing doorway and I shone the beam at the face.
-A contained hiss escaped the blinded man as he violently threw eyewear at the floor.
+I shone the beam at the face.
+The blinded man stifled a hiss, ripping something off his face and smashing it down with force.
 I hoped the harm was permanent – this guy wore infrared goggles.
 To read.
 In an ambush.
 What a douche.

 Window.